Lactation Accommodation Policy

 Lactation Accommodation Requests

-Breastfeeding employees who wish to express milk during working hours must submit a completed and signed Lactation Accommodation Request Form to the Human Resources Leave Manager at email@example.com at least five (5) business days in advance before the start of the request.
+Breastfeeding employees who wish to express milk during working hours must submit a Lactation Accommodation Request Form at least (5) business days in advance before the start of the request.
 The form is electronically routed to their supervisor for acknowledgement and then routed to email@example.com for processing.

 The University will maintain a record of the written requests for lactation accommodations that include the name of the employee, the date of the request, and a description of how the University resolved the request.
 If an employer denies a request for Lactation Accommodation, it must save the written denial.
 All of these records must be maintained for three years from the date of the request.

-San Francisco Lactation in the Workplace Ordinance and CA law expressly prohibits retaliation against lactating employees for exercising their rights.
+San Francisco Lactation in the Workplace Ordinance, CA SB 142, and the Federal PUMP for Nursing Mothers Act expressly prohibit retaliation against lactating employees for exercising their rights.
 This includes those who request time to express breast milk at work and/or who lodge a complaint related to the right to lactation accommodations.
 To file a discrimination complaint, email firstname.lastname@example.org or submit an anonymous complaint via the Whistleblower Hotline.

 |San Francisco’s Office of Labor Standards Enforcement